sarahciston/codingcare/posts/guide.md

 ### Address difference and power

+We strive to strike a balance that is neither the top-down hierarchy of a classroom nor the chaos of a structureless blob.

 Difference and power exist.
 Hierarchies exist.
 Let's not pretend they don't.
 Too many communities eagerly proclaim, "This is a safe space," or an equal or free space, only to see this 'safety', 'equality', and 'freedom' play out more for some than for others.
 We must acknowledge existing hierarchies in order to address them.
 If we want to build equitable communities, we cannot ignore the imbalanced contexts in which we enter.
 By acknowledging these contexts more openly, we can work with them, work through them, and shift them.

 What kinds of hierarchies exist?
 There may be obvious ones, if your community is made of teachers and students.
 There may be less obvious ones.
 Your community no doubt includes different demographic groups and people with a range of life experiences.

 How do we acknowledge them?

-* Not assuming defaults when you speak, when you plan and organize, when you [XXX]
+* Not assuming defaults when you speak, when you plan and organize, when you [XXXadditionalexamples?]
 * A bit of structure helps.
 Codes of conduct or community agreements provide understandings around the way we conduct our conversations and other interactions (see Section [8]).
 * Building routines and other structures that establish balance and equal access to resources, like the opening check-ins discussed in Section 8 that make sure everyone has an opportunity to share.